jbopp/pypmj/doc/index.rst

-.. jcmpython documentation master file, created by sphinx-quickstart on Mon Aug 29 15:07:09 2016.
+.. pypmj documentation master file, created by sphinx-quickstart on Mon Aug 29 15:07:09 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to jcmpython's documentation!
+Welcome to pypmj's documentation!
 =====================================

-The jcmpython package extends the python interface shipped with the finite element Maxwell solver JCMsuite, distributed by the JCMwave GmbH.
+The pypmj package extends the python interface shipped with the finite element Maxwell solver JCMsuite, distributed by the JCMwave GmbH.

 It simplifies the setup, execution and data storage of JCMsuite simulations.